 In December 2008, IAMI was created with a mission to improve patient care by accelerating new drug therapies and medical devices to patients.
 Read more »

 IAMI took this opportunity to focus on reformulating and repurposing approved drugs.
 This created rich collaboration across the University of Kansas campus, the Kansas City community and the nation.
-Creating a fast track to new treatment is the pathway the Institute is developing within the motivational need to help people and improve patient care.

 "What motivates us (the Institute) is not to develop the next big blockbuster drug but to apply our expertise to these problems and help children," Scott Weir, IAMI director.